fabpot-graveyard/dependency-injection/doc/03-Service-Container.markdown

 Until now, we have talked about general concepts.
 The first two introductory chapters were important to better understand the implementation we will talk about in this chapter and in the following ones.
-It is now time to drive into the Symfony Service Container component implementation.
+It is now time to dive into the Symfony Service Container component implementation.

 The Symfony Dependency Injection Container is managed by a class named